 If you believe your private key may have been compromised (e.g. you accidentally shared it), then you should decrypt any files encrypted using that private key and generate a new key pair.
 You can then use the new private key to re-encrypt your files.

 I recommend randomly generating keyfiles using Kryptor.
-Randomly generated keyfiles are made read-only and unlikely to be accidentally modified since you have no reason to open these types of files.
+Randomly generated keyfiles are made read-only and unlikely to be accidentally modified since you have no reason to open such files.

-However, any type of file (e.g. jpg, mp3, zip) can be used as a keyfile, but using an ordinary file type is riskier since it is more likely to be accidentally modified.
+However, any type of file (e.g. jpg, mp3, zip, etc) can be used as a keyfile, but using an ordinary file type is riskier since it is more likely to be accidentally modified.

 Always back up your keyfiles in case they are accidentally modified.
 I recommend keeping your keyfiles offline on memory sticks or external hard drives that have been encrypted using full disk encryption.